 Minor bumps and rashes can usually be managed at home with antibacterial ointment, proper cleaning, and rest.

 If you’re experiencing an infection, treatment depends on the cause.
-Your doctor may take a sample of the tissue (biopsy) to see what bacteria or virus is causing the infection.
+Your doctor may take a swab of the area or lance a pus pocket (if one is present) to see what bacteria or virus is causing the infection.

 In most cases, your doctor can prescribe an antibiotic to help stop the infection.
 In severe cases of infection, antibiotic treatments may last for weeks or months.